dschnei1/ngs4ecoprod/README.md

 -p 3 -t 8
 ```

-To run BLCA with NCBIs 16S rRNA gene database on your data after `ngs4_16S` has finished, process your data with `ngs4_16S_blca_ncbi` (Note: every time you start the script the most recent version of the database will be downloaded) as follows:
+To run BLCA with [NCBIs 16S rRNA gene database](https://ftp.ncbi.nlm.nih.gov/blast/db/16S_ribosomal_RNA.tar.gz) on your data after `ngs4_16S` has finished, process your data with `4_16S_blca_ncbi` (Note: every time you start the script the most recent version of the database will be downloaded) as follows:

 ```
 ngs4_16S_blca -i ~/ngs4_16S -p 3 -t 8